akka/akka/akka-docs/rst/java/cluster-singleton.rst

 resources before actually stopping the singleton actor.
 Note that ``PoisonPill`` is a perfectly fine ``terminationMessage`` if you only need to stop the actor.

-Here is how the singleton actor handles the ``terminationMessage`` in this example.

-.. includecode:: ../../../akka-cluster-tools/src/multi-jvm/scala/akka/cluster/singleton/ClusterSingletonManagerSpec.scala#consumer-end

 With the names given above, access to the singleton can be obtained from any cluster node using a properly configured proxy.

-.. includecode:: ../../../akka-cluster-tools/src/multi-jvm/scala/akka/cluster/singleton/ClusterSingletonManagerSpec.scala#create-singleton-proxy
+.. includecode:: ../../../akka-cluster-tools/src/test/java/akka/cluster/singleton/ClusterSingletonManagerTest.java#create-singleton-proxy

-A more comprehensive sample is available in the `Typesafe Activator <http://www.typesafe.com/platform/getstarted>`_ tutorial named `Distributed workers with Akka and Scala! <http://www.typesafe.com/activator/template/akka-distributed-workers>`_.
+A more comprehensive sample is available in the `Typesafe Activator <http://www.typesafe.com/platform/getstarted>`_ tutorial named `Distributed workers with Akka and Java! <http://www.typesafe.com/activator/template/akka-distributed-workers-java>`_.

 Dependencies
 ------------